 - Boost Your IQ With the Top 10 Intelligent Reads

 4. Rising Strong

-So this category is confidence and self-love, so this book is called 'rising strong' by Bréne Brown.
-I would say that her research on vulnerability and shame has really given me the courage to be proud of my work and to be proud to be me and to be okay with being uncomfortable without being vulnerable you are not growing you gotta be outside your comfort zone in order to expand and I would say that this book really gave me the confidence to open up especially with this blog.
+This category is confidence and self-love, so this book is called 'Rising Strong' by Bréne Brown.
+I would say that her research on vulnerability and shame has really given me the courage to be proud of my work and to be proud to be me and to be okay with being uncomfortable without being vulnerable you are not growing you gotta be outside your comfort zone in order to expand and I would say that this book really gave me the confidence to open up, especially with this blog.